zchee/neovim-wiki/Development-tips.md

 ### Log file location

 Nvim's low-level logs are written to `~/.local/share/nvim/log` (usually; see `:help $NVIM_LOG_FILE`).
-Debug builds write INFO-level logs to this log file. you can specify the location by `NVIM_LOG_FILE` environment variable.
-Non-debug builds only write ERROR-level logs.
+Debug builds write INFO-level messages to this log file.
+You can specify the location with the `$NVIM_LOG_FILE` environment variable.
+Non-debug builds only log ERROR-level messages.

 ## Debugging program errors (undefined behavior, leaks, ...)